fdelapasqua/essays/Benson New 1/README.md

 #What Do We Know

 Frank Weston Benson was a notable American Impressionist.
 He is renowned for his impressionist paintings, especially those of his subjects in outdoor settings such as; *Calm Morning*, *Camp*, and *The Reader*.
-Benson is renonwed for his use of light and atmosphere, and he creates peaceful adn serene works that emphasize the Impressionist technique of en plein air.
+Benson is renowned for his use of light and atmosphere.
+He creates peaceful and serene scenes that emphasize the Impressionist technique of en plein air, highlighting the beauty of the outside world.

 [^1]: National Gallery of Art “Frank Weston Benson.”
 [Frank Weston Benson](https://www.nga.gov/collection/artist-info.949.html), National Gallery of Art, n.d.